-5.10 User provisioning API
+7.10 User provisioning API

 The Provisioning API application enables a set of APIs that external systems can use to create, edit, delete and query user attributes, query, set and remove groups, set quota and query total storage used in Nextcloud.
-Group admin users can also query Nextcloud and perform the same functions as an admin for groups they manage.
-The API also enables an admin to query for active Nextcloud applications, application info, and to enable or disable an app remotely.
-HTTP requests can be used via a Basic Auth header to perform any of the functions listed above.
-The Provisioning API app is enabled by default.
+Group admin users

-The base URL for all calls to the share API is nextcloud_base_url/ocs/v1.php/cloud.
+The base URL for all calls to the share API is https://cloud.example.com/ocs/v1.php/cloud.